Contextual quilt maker label documentation image

 Handmade quilts are expensive for several legitimate reasons:

-1. Material costs: Quality quilting cotton costs market-dependent values per yard, with 5-12 yards needed plus batting and backing
+1. Material costs: Quality quilting cotton costs a value that must be established from current, topic-matched sales per yard, with 5-12 yards needed plus batting and backing

 2. Extensive time investment: A quilt requires 20-100+ hours of skilled labor depending on size and complexity